pawanJ09/stocks-crypto-data/README.md

 # Stocks and Crypto Data Analyzer

-This app fetches the historical data of 5 years for the requested Stock or Crypto options.
-This program has dependency on requests module which invokes the Yahoo Finance query engine and fetches all the requested data.
-The exposed APIs are created using Flask-RESTful and Flask-SQLAlchemy.
+This app fetches the current and historical data of 5 years for the requested Stock or Crypto.
+The program has dependency on requests and BeautifulSoup module which invokes the Yahoo Finance query engine, scrapes requested data and stores it in PostgreSQL.
+The APIs are created and exposed using Flask, Flask-RESTful, Flask-SQLAlchemy and Marshmallow.

 ## Requirements